fabiencro/knmt/README.md

         pip install knmt

 Dependencies will be automatically installed.
-However, if `chainer` is not already installed, check the prerequisites for installing `chainer` with `cuda` and `cudnn` support:  http://docs.chainer.org/en/stable/install.html#install-chainer-with-cuda (provided you have a CUDA capable GPU you want to use, of course).
+However, if you plan to use a GPU (which you should probably do for any real-size experiments), you also need to manually install `cupy`.
+Check [this page](https://docs.chainer.org/en/stable/install.html#enable-cuda-cudnn-support) for details.

+        pip install cupy

 You can confirm that cuda (and optionnally cudnn) are enabled and recognized by chainer by running the `version` subcommand of `knmt`: